marrip/verktoykasse/breakdancer/README.md

-# Breakdancer
+# BreakDancer

-Breakdancer can detect SVs in next generation paired-end sequencing data.
+BreakDancer can detect SVs in next generation paired-end sequencing data.
 Unfortunately, it is not actively maintained anymore.
 We are using the last commit on the `master` branch to ensure proper compilation.
 The tool comes with a convenience script `bam2cfg.pl` which is written in `perl`